marcoschwartz/aREST/README.md

 ## Overview

 A simple library that implements a REST API for Arduino.
 It is designed to be universal and currently supports REST calls via HTTP (using the CC3000 WiFi chip, the Ethernet shield or the Arduino Yun), via the Serial port (using the USB serial connection, Bluetooth, and XBee) and also via Bluetooth Low Energy.

+The library now requires the latest version of the Arduino IDE (1.5.x) to work correctly, as this version of the IDE comes with a lot of optimizations in the compiler.

-If you want to know more about aREST, visit us at [http://arest.io/](http://arest.io/).
+If you want to know more about aREST, go over to [http://arest.io/](http://arest.io/).

 ## Contents